Vizzuality/coding-challenge-examples/README.md

 ## Objective

 Write a small frontend app that fetches photos data from an URL and displays them on a grid of cards.
-Each card should have the photo title, a link to the large version and a thumbnail.
+Each card should have the photo title, a link to the large version and a thumbnail, and all cards should have the same height.
 The grid should include pagination or lazy loading.

 Include a button that lets you sort by title in ascending/descending order, and displays the current order.
 (See top right corner of the wireframe).